-There are three ways to stop your wheelchair :
+There are three ways to stop your wheelchair:

 1. Simplest and safest way to stop the wheelchair is to release the joystick (see Hand Control section 7).
-This will bring the wheelchair to a halt in a controlled manner.
+This will bring the chair to a halt in a controlled manner.

-2. Pulling back the joystick will brake the wheelchair abruptly with a fast stop
+2. Pulling back the joystick will brake the chair abruptly with a fast stop

-3. Switching the control system off whilst the wheelchair is in motion will also bring the wheelchair to a halt.
+3. Switching the control system off whilst the chair is in motion will also bring the chair to a halt.